-Through Cancer Beats, patients can learn new skills and coping strategies, meet peers and gain support, and disclose self-expression and creativity in a safe and controlled environment.
+Through Cancer Beats, patients can learn new skills and coping strategies, meet peers and gain support.
+It’s a chance to express themselves and be creative in a safe and controlled environment.

-“Victory Dance” is the theme song for the Norton Children’s Cancer Institute Cancer Beats music therapy program.
+“Victory Dance” is the theme song for the Norton Children’s Cancer Institute, affiliated with the UofL School of Music, Cancer Beats music therapy program.

 This video was championed by our music therapists and expressive therapists as a way to celebrate patients and musicians who have participated in the past and showcase the power music can have on those battling cancer.